shreyas-chigurupati07/Autonomous_Drone_Navigation_through_Deep_Reinforcement_Learning/README.md

 ## Features

-Reinforcement Learning: Uses a DQN model to handle decision-making in navigating through simulated environments.
+Reinforcement Learning: Uses a DQN model to handle decision-making in navigating through simulated environments.\
-AirSim Simulation: Leverages the AirSim simulation environment to provide a realistic and versatile testing ground for autonomous drone behaviors.
+AirSim Simulation: Leverages the AirSim simulation environment to provide a realistic and versatile testing ground for autonomous drone behaviors.\
 Customizable Training Scenarios: Includes settings to adjust the complexity and parameters of the training environments.
-Installation

 ## Prerequisites
-Python 3.8 or higher
+Python 3.8 or higher\
-AirSim
-PyTorch 1.8 or higher
+AirSim\
-OpenAI Gym
+OpenAI Gym\
+**Note:** Check the **requirements.txt** file for all the dependencies

 ## Setup
-To run the code use following instructions.
+To run the code use following instructions.\
-1. Unzip the custom block environment and source code repo.
+1. Unzip the custom block environment and source code repo.\
-2. Lauch custom environment- RBE595_V2\WindowsNoEditor\Blocks
+2. Lauch custom environment- RBE595_V2\WindowsNoEditor\Blocks\
 3. cd .\AirSim-main\PythonClient\reinforcement_learning\
-4. To train the mdoel use following cmd,  'python .\dqn_drone.py'
+4. To train the mdoel use following cmd,  'python .\dqn_drone.py'\
-5. To run the inference on saved checkpoint use following cmd, 'python .\dqn_inf.py'
+5. To run the inference on saved checkpoint use following cmd, 'python .\dqn_inf.py'\

 ## Output